slycrel/JSTileMap/README.md

 will give you a general idea of how layers, tilesets, and objects work, and a few examples of what does (and does not) currently work.

+** NOTE:  The TMX map format is in pixels, not points like apple's format.
+As such, you should -NOT- use the @2x format for your sprite atlas images or the map won't load properly.

-Note that Isometric maps are currently considered to be in beta as there are bugs with tile object positioning in isometric maps.
-If you do not use tile objects you should be able to use basic isometric maps.
+Also note that Isometric maps are currently considered to be in beta as there are bugs with tile object positioning in isometric maps.
+If you do not use tile objects you should be able to use isometric maps.